-In 2016, we worked with labor to prevent the complete restructuring of Memorial Hospital in Pawtucket; we represented the State’s only bone marrow transplant facility in contested administrative proceedings to protect that facility from fragmentation; and we secured licensure for a school of nursing with for-profit ownership.
+We worked with labor to prevent the complete restructuring of Memorial Hospital in Pawtucket; we represented the State’s only bone marrow transplant facility in contested administrative proceedings to protect that facility from fragmentation; and we secured licensure for a school of nursing with for-profit ownership.

 Our attorneys have appeared before the Rhode Island’s Department of the Attorney General, Department of Health, Health Services Council, and Board of Pharmacy on diverse healthcare matters.

 - Joseph Ferrucci, a pioneer attorney on the Rhode Island Superior Court Business Calendar, designed and implementing the first acute-care, community hospital mastership, which has resulted in the preservation of the Landmark Medical Center in Woonsocket, Rhode Island.